aneta-strzyzewska/GoMail/README.md

 The service consists of three components:
 - a simple frontend, built using Go templating
 - a backend handling most of the logic
-- a MySQL database storing the user credentials